oxylok/122-22-07/docs/running_miner.md

 ### Firewall Configuration
 ## UFW Firewall
 Configure the firewall using UFW.
 These rules allow SSH access and communication on the miner port (8091):

+**Warning:** port 22 is NOT required to be open for miners - we have it here to ensure you do not get disconnected if you activate UFW.
+Port 8091 is bittensor default port you are free to use whichever port you want see --axon.port

 ```bash
 sudo ufw allow 22